 Right now, I am glad that we made the decision to pause our hunt of a vacation rental.
 Even though it has always been a goal of ours, it feels good to already have more time and less stress.

-Our goal is to generate passive income, so that is going to require actual investments that are passive.
+Our goal is to generate passive income, so that is going to require investments that are actually passive.
 Right now, VTSAX is looking like the perfect passive investment, and offers plenty of diversification.

 I will be looking at Real Estate Syndication (Crowdfunding) and even at single family residences (more passive, but not completely passive), but for the moment, I will sleep better at night having not entered into the chaos of vacation rental ownership.